 - Change pace: When the craving hits, stop what you’re doing and do something else.
 This change of routine will help retrain your mind.

 - Distract your mouth: Stock up on sugar-free gum to keep your mouth busy throughout the day.
 Drinking plenty of water will also keep your body replenished and distracted.

 - Move around: Bust out a few jumping jacks, stroll around the block or jog up the stairs.
 Exercise isn’t just good for you, it will also kick those endorphins into overdrive helping distract from nasty cravings

 - Just breathe: Taking deep breaths will help you relax and take your mind off the urges to chew.

 Can You Reverse the Effects of Chewing Tobacco?

 You won’t be able to completely reverse the harm that has been caused by using chewing tobacco, but the sooner you quit, the less damage will be done.
 Even if you’re a long-term chew user, never fear, there are ways to restore your smile and teeth functionality.
 Procedures like dental implants can help with tooth loss, and whitening can restore enamel to its original luster.

-Speaking with your dentist about your smokeless tobacco habit is a good place to start when developing a plan to quit.
+Speaking with the top dentist in Greensboro, NC about your smokeless tobacco habit is a good place to start when developing a plan to quit.
 Schedule an appointment with Friendly Dentistry today and strive toward better oral health!